AdobeDocs/experience-manager-assets-essentials.en/help/manage-permissions.md

 * /All Assets: Administrator modifies the permissions at the root level from the default `Can Edit` to `Can View`.
 All users can view folders and assets but cannot edit them.

-* /marketing: All users can view the folders and its subfolders based on permission inheritance, however, the Marketing Team user group have edit permissions to the folder.
+* /marketing: All users can view the folders and its subfolders based on permission inheritance, however, the Marketing Team user group has edit permissions to the folder.

-* /brand: All users can view the folders and its subfolders based on permission inheritance, however, the Project Managers Team user group have edit permissions to the folder.
+* /brand: All users can view the folders and its subfolders based on permission inheritance, however, the Brand Approvers Team user group has edit permissions to the folder.

 * /projects: All users can view the folders and its subfolders based on permission inheritance.
-Project Managers Team user group have:
+Project Managers Team user group has:

   * Edit permissions

-  * Manage permissions on a folder and its subfolders
+  * Owner permissions: Manage permissions on a folder and its subfolders.

 * /projects/project-x: All users can view the folders and its subfolders.
-Project Managers Team user group have edit permissions and can manage permissions on a folder and its subfolders.
-Project X Team user group have edit permissions.
+Project Managers Team user group has edit permissions and can manage permissions on a folder and its subfolders (Owner permissions).
+Project X Team user group has edit permissions.

-* /legal: None of the users can access the folder based on the `Deny Access` permissions for `All Authenticated Users` group..
-The Legal Team user group have edit permissions.
+* /legal: None of the users can access the folder based on the `Deny Access` permissions for `All Authenticated Users` group.
+The Legal Team user group has edit permissions.